Light Therapy for Mental Acuity and Situational Judgement

 4 Primary Components of Mental Acuity

 Information Processing: The brain’s primary function is to be the command center that processes information in all its forms.
 Every sensation has to be contextualized by your brain for you to be able to make sense of it.
-When your brain is able to interpret complex information more efficiently, you can respond better and faster to the world around you.
+When your brain is able to interpret complex information more efficiently, you can respond better and faster to the world around you, therefore, improving your mental acuity.

 Memory: Memory is closely tied to information processing.
 Our memories are like vast file systems of previous information, and our brains have to quickly decide what’s most relevant in a given situation.
-A big part of mental acuity is how efficiently our brains sort and recall memories.
+A big part of mental acuity is how efficiently our brains sort and recall memories or remember information in certain situations, also known as situational memory.

 Attention: Attention is how well we can focus on a given task, or isolate a single sensory stimulus when it’s advantageous.
 There’s always sensory competition for your brain: external sounds, sights, and smells, in addition to your internal thoughts.
 It takes mental acuity to cut through less relevant sensory information in order to focus on what’s most important.

 Situational Judgement: The combination of information processing, memory, and attention all come together when we make a decision.
-Situational judgement is how we react to our environment in the moment.
+In relation to mental acuity, situational judgement is how we react to our environment in the moment.
 It’s the external result of our internal information processing.
 How we interact with other people, and how we react to the world as we drive a vehicle, are two major examples of situational judgement.

 For many people, the goal of improving mental acuity is to make better, clearer decisions.